eXascaleInfolab/bench-vldb20/README.md

 ### Execution examples

-- Run the whole benchmark (all techniques, all datasets, all scenarios, precision and runtime)
+- Run the whole benchmark (all algorithms, all datasets, all scenarios, precision and runtime)
 ```bash
     $ mono TestingFramework.exe -alg all -d all -scen all
 ```